 If they don’t have straightforward answers to these questions or have a poorly designed web presence — or none at all — it may be a scam.
 You can take advantage of additional resources to be sure, including Charity Navigator and Guide Star.

-The theft of your child’s identity being stolen is a real worry for parents.
+The theft of your child’s identity is a very real concern.
 Fraud of this type requires your child’s Social Security number, which you may give out more often than you realize.
 For instance, you likely provide your child’s Social Security number for things like health insurance forms, travel documents (such as a passport), or tax forms.

 All parents should familiarize themselves with the warning signs of child identity theft.
 For instance, if your family has applied for benefits for a child and your application is denied on the grounds that payments are already being disbursed, you may already be affected.
 Limiting access to your child’s personally identifiable information is key to avoiding this type of fraud.